 I joined the University of Birmingham in 1999 teaching on the EAP Presessional courses and became Senior Teacher with a wider range of teaching and administrative duties in 2002.
 I took over as Director of the English for Academic Purposes Presessional Programme in 2009.

 I co-wrote, with Dr. David Oakey, the main in-house reading and writing course materials that are used on the current EAP Presessional programme as well as the academic listening module of the 10 and 6-week courses.

 In addition to running the EAP2 Presessional I also teach on the EISU Open Access programme in a range of areas which have included:

 I have also taught English for Specific Purposes (ESP) and General English courses for the following:

 EAP1 English Language Development

-I also offer one-to-one tutorials run by EISU.
+I also offer 1-2-1 tutorials run by EISU.